-We first thank the anonymous reviewers from both Graphics Interface 2012 and this journal for their valuable comments.
-Thanks should also go to the members of the Graphics Usability and Visualization (GrUVi) lab at Simon Fraser University (SFU) for their fruitful discussions on the paper and the ideas therein.
+The authors would first like to thank the anonymous reviewers for their valuable feedback.
+Thanks should also go to the members of the Graphics Usability and Visualization (GrUVi) lab at Simon Fraser University (SFU) - specifically Ramsay Dyer, Steven Bergner, Oliver van Kaick and Ibraheem Alhashim for their fruitful discussions on the paper and the ideas therein.
 This work was supported in part by the Natural Sciences and Engineering Research Council of Canada (NSERC), grant no. 611370 for Hao Zhang, and the PGS-D scholarship of the Natural Sciences and Engineering Research Council (NSERC).